-1 INTRODUCTION
+1 Introduction

-In this article I discuss the concept of "computational thinking" (hereinafter CT).
-More specifically, I discuss the recent upsurge of interventions that use the term "computational thinking" to describe certain ideas and practices in educational settings, as well as the academic debates that these educational ideas and practices have sparked in recent years.
+In this article I discuss the concept of computation thinking (hereinafter CT).
+More specifically, I discuss the recent upsurge of interventions that use the term computation thinking to describe certain ideas and practices in educational settings, as well as the academic debates that these educational ideas and practices have sparked in recent years.
 My intention is to bring clarity to a concept that is becoming increasingly popular in practice and, while it is intensely discussed and debated, has theoretical contours that remain poorly defined.
-I argue that the popularity of the concept in educational practice has been producing teaching tools and interventions that, not only obscure the very purpose of applying "computational thinking" in education, but also fail to produce the desired outcomes in student learning.
+I argue that the popularity of the concept in educational practice has been producing teaching tools and interventions that, not only obscure the very purpose of applying computational thinking in education, but also fail to produce the desired outcomes in student learning.